Positional Marked Patterns in Permutations

 \item $t = k+1$.
 In this case, $\sigma$ does not have a $\tau$-match at position $k+1$.
-We can remove $1$ from $\sigma$ and reduce other elements.
+We can remove $1$ from $\sigma$ and decrease other elements by 1.
 The remaining permutation will either has no descent, or the last ascent appears at some position between 1 and $k$.
 Thus, this case contributes $1+\sum_{\ell=1}^{k}P_{n-1,\tau_1,\ell}(x)$. \end{enumerate}

 In total, we have

 Note that, the first case does not exist when $k=1$, but the formula is correct since $P_{n-1,\tau_2,0}(x) = 0$.
 Also, for the second case, if $k = n-1$, the last descent cannot be at position $k = n-1$.
 However, the formula is still correct since $P_{n-1,\tau_2,n}(x) = 0$. \end{proof}